KxSystems/arrowkdb/docs/reference.md

 returns the datatype identifier

-??? warning "`fixed_size_list` datatype is changed to `list` by Parquet"
+> :warning: **`fixed_size_list` datatype is changed to `list` by Parquet**
+>

-    The Parquet file format is less fully featured compared to Arrow and consequently the Arrow/Parquet file writer currently does not support some datatypes or represents them using a different datatype as described [here](#parquet-datatype-limitations)
+> The Parquet file format is less fully featured compared to Arrow and consequently the Arrow/Parquet file writer currently does not support some datatypes or represents them using a different datatype as described [here](#parquet-datatype-limitations)

 ```q
 q)list_datatype:.arrowkdb.dt.fixed_size_list[.arrowkdb.dt.int64[];2i]